tsahota/NMproject/README.md

 ### + I don't want to use NMproject on my analysis project any more, can I go back to submitting runs on the command line

 Yes, NMproject doesn't change PsN's default directory structure, so you can go back to running PsN via command line.
-If there a bug or a a feature you think really should be part of NMproject, consider opening a github "issue" and asking.
+If there a bug or a feature you think really should be part of NMproject, consider opening a github "issue" and asking.

-### + My client doesn't have NMproject, how can send the project to them.
+### + I work for a CRO.
+My client doesn't have NMproject, how can send the project to them.

-NMproject doesn't change PsN's default directory structure, and all R scripts not involving NMproject, e.g. exploratory plot generation, output processing,... will still work for the client as long as their version of R (and packages) is compatible.
+NMproject doesn't change PsN's default directory structure, and everything will work for them as long as their version of R (and package versions) are compatible.
 It is recommended to run Renvironment_info() as a last step before sending the analysis directory so they can see the package versions you used.

-The main R script that involves NMproject will probably be your model development script.
-Keeping a well commented model development script will serve as a helpful, human readable record of your model development steps to clients even if they don't use NMproject.
-Your client also has the option of installing NMproject, so they can reproduce your analysis steps.
+Obviously they will not be able to run code that is dependent on NMproject unless they install it.
+But your model development script can still serve as a helpful, human readable process description of your model development steps.